Where to Watch the Changing of the Guard in London: Buckingham Palace, St. James’ Palace and Wellington Barracks (2026 Guide)

 Take care not to stand in the way of the Guards on their foot patrol in the courtyard as they will not stop or go around people who are impeding their progress (I learned this the hard way).

-Note - While London has the most famous Changing of the Guard ceremony there is also a ceremony at Windsor Castle.
-At the Windsor Castle ceremony, you may even get closer than in London.
-You can read about it in our Windsor blog post: Windsor Castle: a complete guide to planning your day trip from London
+While Buckingham Palace has the most famous Changing of the Guard ceremony there is also a ceremony at Windsor Castle, where you may even get closer than you can at the palace, without too much trouble.
+You can read about it in our Windsor blog post: Windsor Castle: a complete guide to planning your day trip from London.

 FAQs about the Changing of the Guard at Buckingham Palace

-Q: What time does the Changing the Guard ceremony at Buckingham Palace take place?
+What time does the Changing of the Guard ceremony at Buckingham Palace take place?

-Q: Do I need tickets to see the Changing the Guard ceremony at Buckingham Palace?
+Do I need tickets to see the Changing of the Guard ceremony at Buckingham Palace?

-Q. Can I see the Changing the Guard while visiting the State Rooms at Buckingham Palace?
+Can I see the Changing of the Guard while visiting the State Rooms at Buckingham Palace?

-(For information on seeing Buckingham Palace from the inside, see our blog post on Visiting Buckingham Palace in 2023.)
+(For information on seeing Buckingham Palace from the inside, see our blog post on Visiting Buckingham Palace .)

-Q. Are the guards at the Changing the Guard at Buckingham Palace real soldiers?
+Are the guards at the Changing of the Guard at Buckingham Palace real soldiers?

 There are five Regiments of Foot Guards: the Grenadier Guards, the Coldstream Guards, the Scots Guards, the Irish Guards, and the Welsh Guards.
 You can tell the difference between the regiments by the color of the plume on their bearskins and which side it is worn on, as well as by the arrangement of the buttons on their jackets.
 It’s a fun game to figure out what regiment you are looking at based on these clues!
 Here’s a link that will help you identify them: Household Division Foot Guards

-A: Check out the official website of The Household Division for lots of great information on the history and doings of this ceremonial regiment.
+Check out the official website of The Household Division for lots of great information on the history and doings of this ceremonial regiment.
 You can also visit The Guards Museum at Wellington Barracks and The Household Cavalry Museum at Horse Guards Headquarters.
+(Personally, I enjoyed the Household Cavalry Museum more than the Guards Museum, which seemed a bit stodgy. )

 Note - This blog post contains affiliate links.
 This means that if we are recommending a product, activity, or hotel, we might be receiving a small commission if you buy or book from these links.
 This is done at no additional cost to you.
 We only recommend products we have personally used or have thoroughly researched.